rojmaharjan/E-shop/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-This project by me at the time of  react training class.
+This project created by me at the time of react training class.
 Not completed yet.